Stealing Her Thoughts

 She’s not breathing.

-She shakes in my arms, and starts breathing again.
+She shakes in my arms, and breathes again.

 Then she settles down, and opens her eyes.